stockphrase/no-silo/content/courses/writing-3/wr3-syllabus.md

 terms or words.
 At the end of this process you should have a simplified version of the essay as well as a number of critical observations, questions, and ideas that emerged in your process of reading.

+{{< hint note >}}
-- For more detailed information on the creation and purpose of these notes, read the chapter entitled [“Annotation and Critical Reading”](/resources/open-handbook/chapter-1/) in the Open Handbook.
+[<i class="fas fa-circle"></i>]() For more detailed information on the creation and purpose of these notes, read the chapter entitled [“Annotation and Critical Reading”](/resources/open-handbook/chapter-1/) in the Open Handbook.
+{{< /hint >}}

 ### 7. End-of-Week Journal Reflection

 By Friday each week, compose a reflective post on your author page at the course website that looks back over the week’s reading and discussions.
 What is your big takeaway for this week?
 What was the most meaningful thing that you heard, thought, or read?
 Do you see any connections between this week’s readings and previous ones?
 Perhaps you see connections to your other coursework?

 As your research for you final project intensifies, your posts should also include the steps that you took that week to further the project.
 What kind of research problems or difficulties did you encounter?
-Where did you find some new, helpful in- formation?
+Where did you find some new, helpful information?
 In essence, blog your experience as a novice researcher engaged in your first big research project.

 Write as much as you like, but submit at least a half a page.
 We’ll often talk about these on Fridays and I will periodically evaluate them.